-air filter vs
+Air filter vs

 HVAC

 The answer to 'air filter vs' is that air filters and air purifiers serve different purposes in your home's HVAC system.
-Air filters are designed to trap dust, dirt, and other large particles to keep your system running efficiently, while air purifiers use advanced technology to remove smaller airborne contaminants like allergens, germs, and odors.
-The choice between the two depends on your specific needs and indoor air quality goals.
+Air filters are designed to trap larger particles like dust, pollen, and pet dander, while air purifiers use advanced technology like HEPA filters or ionizers to capture smaller airborne particles and improve indoor air quality.

 Sources